 The exhibition unfolds as a multifaceted journey through the making and re-making of Wichita’s NorthEnd and Northeast neighborhoods, highlighting some of the people and communities who have held this community proud.

-This exhibition features thirty (30) photo portraits, audio and video interviews of North Wichita neighborhood residents by photographers Ashwin G Raj, Alexis Rivierre, Xavier Raul, and Juan Carlos Garcia.
+This exhibition featured thirty (30) photo portraits, audio and video interviews of North Wichita neighborhood residents by photographers Ashwin G Raj, Alexis Rivierre, Xavier Raul, and Juan Carlos Garcia.
 The portraits will be accompanied by cultural and historical data collected by the project canvassers through a door-to-door engagement campaign in 2018.
-The exhibit will also feature a selection of items from the grain elevator mural production, created by Colombian artist GLeo at the Beachner Grain Elevator.